ivan-novakov/php-perun-api/README.md

 A client library written in PHP to consume [Perun](http://perun.metacentrum.cz/web/index.shtml) REST API.

+[Perun](http://perun.metacentrum.cz/web/index.shtml) is a content management system that handles user identities, groups, resources and services.
+It is currently developed by [CESNET](http://www.ces.net/), [CERIT-SC](http://www.cerit-sc.cz/en/) together with students from [Masaryk University in Brno](http://www.muni.cz/).

 ## Intro

 This software is being developed as a part of the Shongo Project initiated by [CESNET, a. l. e.](http://www.ces.net/).